-During an in-depth consultation, Dr. Passaretti can help you understand what type of incision is best for your needs.
-Contact us today to schedule an appointment and learn more.
+During an in-depth consultation, Fairfield County plastic surgeon Dr. David Passaretti can help you understand what type of incision is best for your needs.
+Contact us online today or call (203) 656-9999 to schedule an appointment and learn more.

 If you are considering plastic surgery in Darien, CT, or anywhere around Fairfield County, contact us to schedule a one-on-one consultation with top plastic surgeon Dr. Passaretti.